Curriculum

 Palliative Care Consultation Service

-You spend four blocks of time on the Inpatient Palliative Care Consultation Service.
-During this inpatient consultative block, you are an integral part of the intraprofessional team.
-Team members include board-certified consultants, advanced practice clinicians, nurses, a social worker, a pharmacist, and a chaplain.
-We also work closely with ethics and continuously have trainees from multiple disciplines joining our team.
+Fellows spend four blocks on the Palliative Care Consultation Service (PCCS). ,where they are an integral part of the interdisiplinary team, alongside board-certified consultants (attendings), advanced practice clinicians, nurses, social workers, chaplains, and a pharmacist.
+Trainees from multiple disciplines also rotate with the team.

-You provide care at both campuses of Mayo Clinic Hospital — Rochester, gaining experience in expert symptom management and complex communication.
+Fellows care for patients at both campuses of Mayo Clinic Hospital – Rochester.

 -

 Mayo Clinic Hospital — Rochester, Saint Marys Campus.
-As a fellow, you care for patients with advanced cardiac and lung diseases, critical care, trauma, cancer, surgical, geriatric, and neurological conditions.
-At this campus, our Palliative Care Consultation Service also plays an integral part of advanced cardiology care including left ventricular assist device (LVAD) and other advanced high-risk heart procedures.
+Patients at Saint Marys Campus often carry diagnoses of complex conditions, spanning critical care, trauma, medical, surgical, and neurological conditions.
+At this campus, the Palliative Care Consultation Service also plays an integral part in advanced cardiology care for patients being considered for left ventricular assist device (LVAD) and other advanced high-risk cardiac procedures.

 -